Youngstown, Ohio, Lost Its Only Paper. A 'Zombie' News Site Wants To Fill The Void

 According to the Pew Research Center, nearly 34,000 newspaper jobs were lost between 2004 and 2018 (a third of all papers have seen layoffs since 2017), with smaller, local papers assuming the mightiest blow.
 Against that backdrop, the future of local community reporting seems grim.

-The closure of the Vindy last August after a 150-year run rendered Youngstown the largest city in America without a print daily, and produced a horde of jobless journalists.
+The closure of the Vindy last August after a 150-year run rendered Youngstown the largest city in America without a seven-day-a-week print daily, and produced a horde of jobless journalists.
 Dzenis joined a league of 140 fellow news workers —44 of them editorial staff — adversely affected by the stark decline in the fortunes of print media.

 And it left Youngstown, a city of nearly 70,000 residents, bursting with questions: Are we a news desert?
 Where do we source our daily info?
 Who is going to keep political forces in check?